- Who We Are

 Lara Ames has been a fixture on the Arabian horse scene since early childhood.
 Her blonde hair and masterful horsemanship are instantly identifiable at major horse shows from coast to coast.
 Her friendliness and easy laughter give no hint of her iron resolve and tireless quest for excellence.
 She, like her father and mother, never settles for anything less than the best.
 The youngest Ames is famous for tackling several projects simultaneously and, like the guy juggling plates on pool cues, she manages to keep aloft her projects and dreams in every aspect of her life.
 She has the rare ability to involve herself simultaneously in more than one project, always with excellence in her objective.

-As Arabian Horse Times publisher for the last two years, Lara has become an even more central figure in the Arabian horse community.
+As Arabian Horse Times publisher since 2010 Lara has become an even more central figure in the Arabian horse community.
 She is a forward-thinking, caring employer who takes care of business, and of her employees.
 Her energy, hard work and dedication reflect her profound commitment to the Arabian horse and to all that surrounds and supports him.
 She serves on show committees, gives generously of her time and talents to Arabian horse-related organizations, and participates in numerous projects devoted to the breed she loves.
 As an exhibitor, she continues to earn national show ring awards.
-In February of 2008, the Ames family was awarded the APAHA’s “Breeder of the Year” award for the Cedar Ridge-bred horses’ enviable record.
+The Ames family has been awarded the APAHA’s “Breeder of the Year” award for the Cedar Ridge-bred horses’ enviable record.
 The Ames family’s many personal achievements and their generous contributions to the world of the Arabian horse have earned them their fellow Arabian horse lovers’ highest esteem.
 Longstanding dedication to the sustainable betterment of all aspects of the Arabian business has given this family a uniquely honored place in the annals of the Arabian horse.